apiad/dungen/games/tutorials/01-basics.md

     actions:
       look: !Message
         message: The drawer is now empty, and the key is your hand.
                  The door is still wide-shut.
       put key: !Goto
         to: drawer-open
-      open door: !Goto
+      open door:  !Actions
+        - !Message
+          message: You open the door and step into the light :)
+        - !Goto
           to: victory
 ```

 And the final state: